 Hello.
-My name is Cora Darrah and I live in Durham, North Carolina, with my husband and two French Bulldogs, Vern and Bee.
+My name is Cora Darrah and I live in Durham, North Carolina, with my husband and French Bulldog Vern.
 For thirty-two years, I taught children with special needs.
 When I was eligible for retirement, I decided it was time to explore life from a different perspective.
 So with pen and paper, I began to write and publish books.

 I’m looking forward to reading your children’s books.